StbSharp/StbImageSharp/README.md

 I've used it over following set of images: https://github.com/StbSharp/TestImages

-The byte-wise comprarison results are similar for both methods(except a few 16-bit PNGs and PSDs that arent supported yet by StbImageLib).
+The byte-wise comprarison results are similar for both methods.

 And performance comparison results are:
 ```